siberoloji/siberoloji.github.io/content/en/docs/kalibook/Chapter 1-Kali Tools/10-trace.md

 In the world of penetration testing and ethical hacking, the ability to trace routes while remaining undetected is vital for cybersecurity professionals.
 Tools like **0trace** make this possible by combining tracerouting with stealth.
 Designed for use in penetration testing, **0trace** is a specialized tool available on Kali Linux that allows users to perform hop-by-hop network route discovery without alerting firewalls or Intrusion Detection Systems (IDS).

-In this blog post, we’ll dive deep into what **0trace** is, how it works, and why it is essential for network analysts and security professionals.
+In this article, we’ll dive deep into what **0trace** is, how it works, and why it is essential for network analysts and security professionals.
 We’ll also walk through practical steps for using **0trace** in Kali Linux, while exploring the key scenarios where this tool shines.

 ### **Table of Contents**